Key announcements for the tech sector during PM’s visit to India

 - New AI scholarships for Indian students jointly funded by the UK Government’s Chevening programme and India’s Adani Group.

-Can we acheive a comprehensive digital trade agreement by the end of 2022?
+Can we acheive a comprehensive digital trade agreement by October 2022?

 India has taken a protectionist approach to international trade, regularly blocking deals in the World Trade Organization.
 New Delhi has a trade deal with Switzerland, but not the EU or US, and trade talks with Australia and New Zealand have generated an MoU but not a FTA.